atnikola/pokemon-analysis/README.md

 We saw that Special Attack is definitely a strong predictor for determining whether a pokemon is legendary or not - and we also saw that Special Defense & Speed are also important indicators of Special Attack Value.

 Overall this was a way of exploring different pokemon traits and taking into account multiple factors.
-There's plenty more we can look into such as 'strengths', 'weaknesses' etc..
-I hope you all enjoyed this, and thanks for reading all the way through!
+There's plenty more we can look into such as 'strengths', 'weaknesses' etc..which I may do at some point, but I hope you all enjoyed this, and thanks for reading all the way through!